rohankolli/ResumeReviewer/README.md

-5. **Install required packages** pip install -r requirements.txt
+5. **Install required packages**
+   -pip install -r requirements.txt
    - If any required tools are not installed, you may need to install them manually.

-6. **Start the Flask application** flask run
+6. **Start the Flask application**
+   -flask run

 ### Usage
 Once the application is running, navigate to `http://127.0.0.1:5000/` on your web browser.